Teslatic/Deep-Learning-Lab-Course/README.md

 __Exercise 3__: Learning from A* by applying a CNN.
 SUBMISSION FOLDER.
 Team: Saniea Akhtar, Hendrik Vloet

 __Exercise 4__: Implementation of a DQN.
 SUBMISSION FOLDER.
 Team: Saniea Akhtar, Hendrik Vloet

+__Final Project__: Comparison of DQN and PG with the Mountain Car Environment, Team: Saniea Akhtar, Hendrik Vloet